Specifying file paths

 Array or Hash | A fact that is a collection (array or hash) of values.
 Hiera expands these values to produce an array of paths. |

-Explicit file extensions are required, for example, common.yaml
+Explicit file extensions are required, for example, common.yaml, not common.

 the full path to the file is /etc/puppetlabs/code/environments/production/data/nodes/<NODE